-Within three business days after receiving the complaint, the compliance officer may informally discuss with all the parties the possibility of using mediation.
+Within three business days after the compliance officer receives the complaint, he/she may informally discuss with all the parties the possibility of using mediation.
 Mediation shall be offered to resolve complaints that involve more than one student and no adult.
 However, mediation shall not be offered or used to resolve any complaint involving an allegation of sexual assault or where there is a reasonable risk that a party to the mediation would feel compelled to participate.
 If the parties agree to mediation, the compliance officer shall make all arrangements for this process.